selfiens/mac_screenshot_stash/README.md

 What this script does
 ---------------------
-It periodically captures the screens of up to 3 monitors of your Mac, and saves them in `~/Desktop/ScreenLog` folder.
+This script periodically captures the screens of up to 3 monitors of your Mac, and saves them in `~/Desktop/ScreenLog` folder.
 The default capture interval is 5 mins(300 secs).

 Why one needs this script?